louislam/akaigrid/README.md

 Akai (赤い / あかい / a-ka-i) is a Japanese word meaning "red".
 It is an adjective.
 So AkaiGrid means "Red Grid".

 Why red?
 I don't know, but some popular online video platforms are also red, haha.

+### How to refresh cached thumbnails in browser?

+Ctrl + F5 in your browser.

 ### Can I use it on my phone?